Identifying Electrical Fittings: A Visual Guide for Helpers

 Electrical Metallic Tubing (EMT) Connectors

-Because EMT conduit is too thin to be threaded, its fittings rely on other methods to create a secure connection.
+Because EMT conduit is too thin to be threaded under normal field practices, its fittings rely on other methods to create a secure connection (factory-threaded EMT integral couplings are an exception).
 The choice between styles often comes down to cost, speed, and environmental conditions.

-- Set-Screw Fittings: These are the most common type of Electrical Metallic Tubing (EMT) connectors.
-They use one or two screws that, when tightened, clamp down securely onto the conduit.
-They are fast to install but are generally for dry locations only.
+- Set-Screw Fittings: These are a common type of Electrical Metallic Tubing (EMT) connectors.
+They use one or two screws that, when tightened, clamp down onto the conduit.
+They are quick to install and commonly used for indoor/dry installations; they are not typically listed as raintight, so listed compression or raintight fittings are used where a wet or rain-tight connection is required.

-- Compression Fittings: These provide a more robust, rain-tight seal.
-A compression nut squeezes a ferrule or ring around the conduit, creating a strong mechanical and sealed connection suitable for damp or wet locations when listed as “raintight.”
+- Compression Fittings: These provide a more robust, raintight seal when the fitting is listed for that purpose.
+A compression nut squeezes a ferrule or ring around the conduit, creating a strong mechanical and sealed connection suitable for damp or wet locations when the fitting is listed as raintight.

 Rigid Metal Conduit (RMC) Couplings

 RMC is a heavy-duty, thick-walled threaded conduit used for superior physical protection.
 Its fittings are equally robust.
 Rigid Metal Conduit (RMC) couplings are threaded and screw onto the conduit to join two pieces together, creating a continuous, strong raceway.
-When terminating RMC at a box, a Grounding bushing is often required.
-This fitting screws onto the conduit connector threads inside the box and has a lay-in lug for a grounding conductor, ensuring the entire metal raceway system is properly bonded and grounded—a critical safety step.
+When terminating RMC at a box, a grounding bushing or another listed bonding method is commonly used.
+A grounding bushing screws onto the conduit connector threads and often provides a lay-in lug for a grounding conductor; it is one listed means to help ensure the metal raceway is properly bonded and grounded as required by the NEC.

 Conduit Bodies